Sports in the Philippines

-Sports in the Philippines is an important part of the country's culture.

-There are six major sports in the Philippines: basketball, boxing, tennis, football, billiards, and volleyball.
-Despite being a tropical nation, ice skating has recently become a popular sport in the Philippines.
-Sports such as athletics, weightlifting, aerobics, and martial arts are also popular recreations.
+Sports in the Philippines is an important part of the country's culture.There are seven major sports in the Philippines: basketball, boxing, tennis, football, billiards, armwrestling and volleyball.

-On July 27, 2009, President Gloria Macapagal Arroyo signed Republic Act No. 9850 into law, declaring Arnis as the Philippine National Martial Art and Sport.
+Popularity

+The top 10 sports in the Philippines:

 Administration

-The governing agency for sports in the Philippines is the Philippine Sports Commission which was created in 1990 while the Games and Amusements Board is the government's regulatory body for professional sports in the country.

-The Philippine Olympic Committee (POC), a private entity is the sports body which represents the Philippines in international sports competition sanctioned by the International Olympic Committee including the Olympic Games.
+The governing agency for sports in the Philippines is the Philippine Sports Commission which was created in 1990 while the Games and Amusements Board is the government's regulatory body for professional sports in the country.The Philippine Olympic Committee (POC), a private entity is the sports body which represents the Philippines in international sports competition sanctioned by the International Olympic Committee including the Olympic Games.
 The POC was established in 1975, replacing the Philippine Amateur Athletic Federation which was founded in 1911.
 The POC's membership also includes national sports associations (NSAs), organizations which governs a specific sport or discipline in the country.
 The Philippine Paralympic Committee is the POC's counterpart in disabled sports and is a member of the International Paralympic Committee.

 There are also other alternative sporting bodies such as the Federation of School Sports Association of the Philippines which claims to be the sole governing body for university sports in the country and participates in International University Sports Federation (FISU) sanctioned tournaments.